mkideal/next/README.md

 ## 📖 Documentation

-For detailed information on Next's syntax and features, please refer to the [language specification](docs/language_spec.md).
+For detailed information on Next's syntax and features, please refer to the [language specification](docs/en/language_spec.md).

-## 🤝 Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## 📄 License